Don't Be Silly!!! Nobody knows you by your name...

 I literally had no idea of usage of vowels and consonants here.
 Besides that, it's so confusing... like there is no difference in pronunciation of Sean / Shaun / Shawn, yet the spelling is different.
 Why do you people have to make things so complicated?

 "If I had known how much you all are so emotionally connected with your name, I would have come more prepared and I would have also kept a better name of myself so people could remember me easily".

 Mark replied, "Don't be silly.
 Nobody knows you by your name".
 There they are.
 The filtered words.
 "After you are back on your planet few light years away, you might forget the name of Sean but you will remember that there was one guy who introduced himself in a very weird way in some cafe where you were sitting with one of your good friends whose name you can't recall".

 "Look around", he said.
 "Tell me names of these people around us".

 "I know", he taunted.
 "Now tell me the names of people who you know or you admire."

 I thought of a few names and before I could say those names out loud, he said "Exactly... you remember those names for a reason.
 That reason makes them who they are for you and what value they hold in your life.
 On the scale of 1 to 10..
 1 being the worst and 10 being the nicest of people, you will remember the names of those who are at both the ends.
 But you are most likely to forget the names of those who fall somewhere in between this scale."

 He was right.
 All the names that I could think of, my brain gave me the reason first and then it gave me their name.
-Be it any President of the country or well know entrepreneur, or a magician or an astronaut etc. Those people gave me a reason to see the world differently and that's what connects me emotionally with them.
+Be it any President of the country or well known entrepreneur, or a magician or an astronaut, those people gave me a reason to see the world differently and that's what connects me emotionally with them.